 Facebook Removes Pro-Trump Group Urging 'Boots On The Ground'

-Facebook removed a group filled with false claims about voter fraud and calls for real-world protests over vote-counting that had gained more than 360,000 members since it was created on Wednesday.
+Facebook removed a group filled with false claims about voter fraud and calls for real-world protests over vote counting that had gained more than 360,000 members since it was created on Wednesday.

 "The group was organized around the delegitimization of the election process, and we saw worrying calls for violence from some members of the group," said Andy Stone, a spokesman for the social network.
 He said the decision was made "in line with the exceptional measures that we are taking during this period of heightened tension" because the group "was creating real-world events."

-The social network's crackdown comes amid a push by President Donald Trump and his allies to falsely accuse Democrats of trying to steal the election.
+The social network's crackdown comes amid a push by President Trump and his allies to accuse Democrats falsely of trying to steal the election.

 The Facebook group, Stop the Steal, said on its now-removed page it was created by Women for America First, a pro-Trump organization founded by a former Tea Party activist.
 Before Facebook took action, membership was growing rapidly.
 It swelled by more than 25,000 just between noon and 1 p.m.
-ET on Thursday.
+ET Thursday.

 The group's description echoed baseless claims that "Democrats are scheming to disenfranchise and nullify Republican votes."
 It called for "boots on the ground to protect the integrity of the vote."